samuraraujo/SERIMI-RDF-Interlinking/README.md

 In this repository you encounter:

 * the SERIMI tool.
-* and the OAEI 2010 reference alignment for Dailymed-TCM that we fixed: [dailymed-tcm-modified.txt]
+* and the OAEI 2010 reference alignment for Dailymed-TCM that we fixed: [](dailymed-tcm-modified.txt)

 # Requirements